 Find out more about the Alice Recknagel Ireys Fragrance Garden.

 The Garden provides learning opportunities for visitors of all ages.
 Experienced educators work with both children and adults at all developmental and cognitive levels.
-BBG's education programs can be adapted for students with special needs.
 Education greenhouses have hydraulic, height-adjustable potting tables that enable all students to work comfortably.

 When scheduling a school visit to BBG, please notify Registration about the learning or physical needs of your students.
 BBG offers discounted fees for special-needs programs; please ask about this when you register.
 For more information, call 718-623-7220.

-Guided tours, led by extensively trained Garden Guides, are available for all exhibitions and special programs to ensure that individuals of all abilities have a rewarding experience.
-Tours tailored to visitors with physical or developmental challenges can also be arranged.
-Call 718-623-7220 for more information.
+The Garden’s calendar of guided tours, led by extensively trained Garden Guides, ensure that individuals of all abilities have a rewarding experience.

-If you have questions or comments about accessibility at BBG, please contact [email protected] or call 718-623-7269.
+If you have questions or comments about accessibility at BBG, please email [email protected] or call 718-623-7260.